Get up to $4,190

 Basement wall insulation — Ontario

-Ontario homeowners can get Ontario government grants
+Ontario homeowners can get Government of Canada grants

 for increasing basement insulation value of their basement